 At 2.4 metres from kerb to kerb, Sydney's narrowest street is Argyle Lane in Millers Point (right).
 High Lane, which runs parallel to Argyle Lane, is just 8 cm wider but is on a higher elevation in its middle section.
 The two streets appear to be dual carriageways of the same street but they are not.

-The narrowest house in Sydney and possibly the whole of Australia is a tiny, two storied Victorian house at 43 Enmore Road, Enmore (below).
+The narrowest house in Sydney and possibly the whole of Australia is a tiny, two storied Victorian house at 43a Edgeware Road, Enmore.
 It is just 3 metres wide.
 In spite of its size, it was subdivided at one stage into 4 flats.
 Steep stairs in a blue and white pattern lead to the front door.
 The tiny verandah is heavily decorated with cast-iron lace.

 Tully, Qld, is the wettest town in Australia with an average annual rainfall of 355.6 centimetres (11 ft, 10 inches).
 It is appropriate that the town's symbol is a giant gumboot.